Kieran-Bacon/stow/docs/managers.md

 !!!
 Note
     The stateless interface will initialise the `Manager` at the root of the filesystem.
 This allows all absolute paths to work as expected.

+# TODO

+For windows users, stow will automatically resolve the issues of filename lengths being too long.

 ## Amazon S3

 ```python